-Obviously, if the starter section begins with n hashes followed by a bar, then the textual content itself cannot contain a bar followed by n or more hashes (otherwise, the starter section would have terminated earlier).
+Obviously, if the introduction section begins with n hashes followed by a bar, then the textual content itself cannot contain a bar followed by n hashes (otherwise, the introduction section would have terminated earlier).

-In this example (shown above), the starter of the first command is $good \mid \# \mid boy$ whereas that of the other command cuts short at bad (followed by the text $\mid one \mid \# \#$).
+In this example (shown above), the introduction of the first command is good | # | boy whereas the introduction of the other command cuts short at bad.

-Note: In a sense, this bar pattern (by which we mean the pattern of surrounding some content with a pair of bars plus an equal number of hashes on both ends) will be parsed non-greedily (i.e. the parsing of the starter halts as soon as the closing pattern corresponding to the opening pattern encountered earlier is found).
+Note: In a sense, this bar pattern (by which we mean the pattern of surrounding some content with a pair of bars plus an equal number of hashes on both ends) will be parsed non-greedily (i.e. the parsing of the introduction halts as soon as the closing pattern corresponding to the opening pattern encountered earlier is found).